Dr Shoko Yoneyama

 The Japan Society of Educational Sociology

-Coordinator: Thank you from Japan Exhibition: ‘My Dream of 10 Years from Now' -- Drawings by Fukushima Children’ at Barr Smith Library.
-A collaborattive project with the Consulate-General of Japan in Melbourne, Art & Heritage Collections, the Global Engagement and the Centre for Asian Studies.
-The exhibition was held for 2 months from 17 October to 14 December 2012.
-A large number of people, including groups of school students, came to the exhibition and wrote messages to the Fukushima children, which were sent to the children who drew pictures via the Consulate-General of Japan.
+Thank you from Japan Exhibition ‘My Dream of 10 Years from Now' -- Drawings by Fukushima Children’ at Barr Smith Library (17 October to 14 December 2012).
+A collaborative project with the Consulate-General of Japan in Melbourne, Art & Heritage Collections, the Global Engagement and the Centre for Asian Studies.
+Coordinator.

 - Life-world: Beyond Fukushima and Minamata - Life-world_Yoneyama_2012.pdf [3.4MB] (application/pdf)